+Output Type

-Output Type • System Output: Select the type from the dropdown menu.
-(See Outputs types and output ports on the next page.)
-Area Output: Only if (multiple) Areas is activated in menu Panel Settings > System Settings > Options.
+- System Output: Select the type from the dropdown menu.
+(See Outputs types and output ports on the facing page.) - Area Output: Only if (multiple) Areas is activated in menu Panel Settings > System Settings > Options.
 Select an area and the type of system output for this area.
-(See Outputs types and output ports on the next page.)
-Zone Mapping: Select which zone should be mapped.
-Mapping Gate: Select which mapping gate should be mapped.
-Door Output: Select the door number and the type of system output for the door.
-(See Outputs types and output ports on the next page.)
-Keyswitch: Select the node ID for the required keyswitch and the required key position to map to this output.
-Description Enter a text describing the output (max.
-16 characters).
-This text will also appear on the browser and keypad.
-Output • Mode: Select the operational mode.
-Continuous follows output type: Configuration Pulsed toggles on and off when output type is active; Momentary generates a pulse when output type activates.
-Retrigger: Tick the box to retrigger momentary outputs.
-On Time: Enter the On time that applies to momentary and pulsed outputs.
-Off Time: Enter the Off time that applies to pulsed outputs.
-Invert: Tick this box to invert the physical output.
-Log: Tick this box to log the output state changes to the event log.
-Calendar: Select if necessary the desired calendar.
-See Calendars on page 286.
+(See Outputs types and output ports on the facing page.) - Zone Mapping: Select which zone should be mapped. - Mapping Gate: Select which mapping gate should be mapped. - Door Output: Select the door number and the type of system output for the door.
+(See Outputs types and output ports on the facing page.) - Keyswitch: Select the node ID for the required keyswitch and the required key position to map to this output.